Append DataFrame by Pandas conact()

 In order to append a DataFrame, Pandas has DataFrame.append method.

-However, the append method is deprecated since 1.4.0 version.
+However, the append method has been deprecated since the 1.4.0 version.

 Instead of the append method, you should use Pandas.concat method to add/append data in the data frames.

-In this tutorial, we will show you examples of using the concat() method for joining two or more data frames in Python programs.
+In this tutorial, we will show you examples of using the concat() method to join two or more data frames in Python programs.

 Syntax of concat()